 Paper Ribbon: Pictured above sometimes simplicity is best.
 Simple pieces of contrasting paper folded so they have a neat edge and wrapped around the gift is highly effective.
 I topped mine off with one of the paper bows I made in a previous post.

-Stamp it: Again a really simple paper to create an ink pad and a festive stamp is all you need.
-I had these snowflakes but you could easily from cheap rubbers as I did in this hand printed journal post earlier this year.
+Again a really simple paper to create an ink pad and a festive stamp is all you need.
+I had these snowflakes but you could easily from cheap rubbers as I did in this hand printed journal post

 Keep it natural; There are often bits of foliage lying around this time of year, twigs, leaves etcetera.
 This is a piece that came off my Christmas tree.
 A really traditional and cheap way to dress a present.